-Oklahoma board approves 1st taxpayer-funded religious school in US
+Oklahoma school board approves what would be the 1st taxpayer-funded religious school in US

 “The approval of any publicly funded religious school is contrary to Oklahoma law and not in the best interest of taxpayers,” Drummond said in a statement shortly after the board’s vote.
 “It’s extremely disappointing that board members violated their oath in order to fund religious schools with our tax dollars.
 In doing so, these members have exposed themselves and the state to potential legal action that could be costly.”

+The Archdiocese of Oklahoma said in the “vision and purpose of the organization” section of its application that: “The Catholic school participates in the evangelizing mission of the Church and is the privileged environment in which Christian education is carried out.”

+Brett Farley, the executive director of the Catholic Conference of Oklahoma, said: “We are elated that the board agreed with our argument and application for the nation’s first religious charter school.”

-The group Americans United for Separation of Church and State vowed in a statement Monday to take “all possible legal action to fight this decision.”
+Americans United for Separation of Church and State denounced the board’s approval.

 “It’s hard to think of a clearer violation of the religious freedom of Oklahoma taxpayers and public-school families than the state establishing the nation’s first religious public charter school,” the group’s president and CEO Rachel Laser said in a statement.
 “This is a sea change for American democracy.
 Americans United will work with our Oklahoma and national partners to take all possible legal action to fight this decision and defend the separation of church and state that’s promised in both the Oklahoma and U.S. Constitutions.”